tmr08c/tmr08c.github.io/content/blog/2020/08/initialize-hash-value-in-ruby/index.md

 > If obj is specified, this **single object** will be used for all default values.

 The **single object** passed in will be (re)used for all defaults.
-In our example above we use an integer.
+In our example above we used an integer.
 These are not mutable, so `0` will always be `0` when using it as the default.
 However, if you use something that can be mutated, you will see the impact of this single object re-use.

 ```ruby
 company = Hash.new([])